One of the most prevalent Animal Stereotypes

 - Averted on CSI: New York, when Mac needs to bait some rats and uses scrambled eggs, which really is a ratty favorite.

-— humans, or otherwise anything they so much as notice.
+— Humans, or otherwise anything they so much as notice.
+Seals and sea lions in more accurate works.

 - This one is especially unfair, given the relative rarity of someone being attacked by a shark, let alone actually being eaten.
 Sharks can and do bite with deadly results, but it's because biting is their way of figuring out what something is.
 It isn't their fault humans are so fragile.